https://www.totraveltoo.com/

 Gangaramaya Temple

 Colombo is Sri Lanka’s capital city and is situated 45 km from the airport.
-It is the best place to experience the local food and busy everyday life that is a blend of glitzy sky scrappers and old city markings.
+It is the best place to experience the local food and busy everyday life which is a blend of glitzy sky scrappers and old city markings.
 Hire a tuk-tuk for a nominal sum to tour the city through its winding lanes.

 You can shop at the street stalls selling souvenirs and local handicrafts.
 Take a walk on the Galle Face Green, which is a pretty boulevard separating the Indian Ocean from the city.
 Visit the Gangaramaya Buddhist Temple, which also has a museum inside.